 - In the 4Kids dubbed anime, Yugi wins this actual title in Duelist Kingdom (in the Japanese version and the manga, it's the "Duel King" title), and becomes known as the greatest duelist in history decades into the future.
 Numerous other duelists throughout the franchise, particularly the main protagonist of each spin-off, also become famous as dueling legends.

-- Actually Yugi & Yami Yugi aren't the only protagonist to hold the title.
-As said above the title King of Games is "Duel King" in the manga/Japanese Dub.
-Fast forward 2 series later Yusei Fudo becomes the King of Games after defeating his rival/reigning champion JACK ATLAS pretty early on in the series and maintains that title throughout the series.
-Infact the final villain of 5Ds Z-ONE implies that in his time (200 years into the future) Yusei may've actually reached Yugi's level and surpassed with him with multiple duelist in the proceeding generations were inspired by him, strived to be like him, and regularly talked about him for his heroics.
+- Fast forward to the third series, Yusei Fudo becomes the King of Games after defeating his rival/reigning champion JACK ATLAS pretty early on in the series and maintains that title throughout the series.
+In fact, the final villain of 5Ds Z-ONE implies that in his time (200 years into the future), Yusei may've actually reached Yugi's level and surpassed him with multiple duelists in the proceeding generations being inspired by him, striving to be like him, and regularly talking about him for his heroics.

-- Fast forward another 2 series later and Yuya Sakaki is crowned King of Games after defeating JACK ATLAS in the Friendship Cup.
+- Fast forward another series later and Yuya Sakaki is crowned King of Games after defeating JACK ATLAS in the Friendship Cup.
 Meaning 4 other characters aside from Yugi/Yami Yugi have achieved that title with 2 of them being fellow main protagonist.
-Ironically Yugi, Yami Yugi, Yusei, and Yuya have won the title and none of them even cared about said title in the first place opposed to Judai/Jaden Yuki and Yuma Tsukumo who wanted that title and worked all of their series for it but never won it all.
+Ironically Yugi, Yami Yugi, Yusei, and Yuya have won the title and none of them even cared about said title in the first place opposed to Judai/Jaden Yuki who wanted that title and worked all of his series for it but never won it all.

 - Keima from The World God Only Knows is the opposite of Chiaki, being the reigning "god" of dating sims.
 This becomes important when escaped spirits can only be captured by use of the skills he's learned from gal games.